CodeLikeAyush/Cafe-Management-System/README.md

 `EMAIL`-> your email
 `PASSWORD`-> app PASSWORD for this email

 **Note:** If you have SMTP server, then you can use those credentials.
-Since I dont't have I have used credentials of **Application-Specific Passwords** from [Zoho Mail Service](https://mail.zoho.in/zm/#mail/folder/inbox).
+Since I don't have I have used credentials of **Application-Specific Passwords** from [Zoho Mail Service](https://mail.zoho.in/zm/#mail/folder/inbox).

  **To get your credentials:**